JiwanChung/trex/README.md

 Yes, they are the same.
 By default, `trex` runs on local machine when slurm is not installed.
 You can adjust this behaviour by modifying the configuration file.
+Also, you can set `-l` flag when running the command to override the default behaviour and force local mode.

 To use GPUs,